-Sherwal is an Egyptian based design house that uses fabrics from around the world to create comfortable, laid back and stylish clothes and accessories.
-The large array of colors and patterns meant that we needed to create a simple backdrop for the collections.
+Sherwal is an Egyptian based design house that uses fabrics from around the world to create laid back and stylish clothes and accessories.
+My client approached me to design their new booth that would be in one of Cairo’s largest malls.

-Hanging areas were a must, and I felt we needed to separate the areas, not only for circulation, but also to divide the collections more efficiently.
-This is the only element with color, besides the artist details that the client later added, in the space.
-Also important was the space allocated between all displays, giving the eyes time to rest and re-adjust before moving onto the next display.
+I felt the need to separate the areas, not only for circulation, but to divide the collections more efficiently.
+I allocated enough space between the hanging displays, to give eyes time to rest and re-adjust before moving onto the next collection.

-Regarding finishes, I wanted the space to feel richer, so I opted for solid wood with a gray stain.
-Again, the gray was a perfect background for Sherwals rich colors.
+Regarding the finishes, I used for solid wood with a gray stain to add richness to the space.
+The gray was also a perfect background for Sherwals vibrant colors.

-Finally, the glass and metal handmade signage, on the top of the large display tower, is a reflection of the design house and can be visible from afar, thus attracting visitors from other parts of the mall due to its colors, light and size.
+Finally, the glass and metal handmade signage at the top of the large display tower is a reflection of the design house’s brand and can be visible from afar, thus attracting visitors from other parts of the mall with its colors, light and size.